BhagyashreeRao/test-taking-system/README.md

 ## How to Run the Application

+  1. Change mongo url and passport callback url to localhost:3000.
-  1. Run the NodeJS application(node server.js).
+  2. Run the NodeJS application.
-  2. Start MongoDB in the background.
+  3. Start MongoDB in the background.
-  3. Launch http://localhost:3000 in a browser.
+  4. Launch http://localhost:3000 in a browser.
-  4. Login or Signup to raise tickets.
+  5. Login or Signup to take a test.

 ## Technologies Used

 ### Frontend

 	1. HTML
   2. CSS
   3. Bootstrap
 	4. JQuery
 	5. AngularJS

 ### Backend

   1. NodeJS
 	2. ExpressJS
 	3. MongoDB

 ## Tools